 This traditional Thai fish recipe can be made outdoors on the barbecue, or you can pan-fry the fish indoors - it is made both ways in Thailand.
 You'll love the tenderness of the fish combined with a fantastic coriander-chili sauce, which can be made from mild to extra spicy to suit your taste.
-And nearly any whole "white-fleshed" fish can be used for this recipe (here I've chosen rainbow trout, but feel free to substitute whole snapper, sea bream, tilapia, gray mullet, or the fish of your choice).
-ENJOY.
+Nearly any whole "white-fleshed" fish can be used for this recipe.
+Enjoy!

 - 1 small trout (or, snapper, sea bass, sea perch, sea bream, or other white fish; cleaned)